 Unique Community is the descendant of the Russian Immigrants Association (RIAs) founded in 1999 to help Russian-speaking immigrants integrate into British society.
-Our Executive Director, Natalia Nikolaeva set the charity up in response to both her own personal experience as an asylum seeker from Russia and the overwhelming need for new arrivals in need of; practical advice, community spirit and help to understand their new surroundings.
+Our Executive Director, Natalia Nikolaeva set the charity up in response to both her own personal experience as an asylum seeker from Russia and the overwhelming need new arrivals had for practical advice & a familiar community.

 Our leading project was the Drop-in Centre.
 We established relationships with solicitors and local service providers to help direct clients to the most appropriate help required.
 We provided a crucial bridge; working in close collaboration with British systems while meeting our clients with familiar, Russian voices.
 We are proud to have helped the hundreds of people who visited or called.